almaastaj/notes-wizard/README.md

 1. Allows user to **Add Notes** which is stored in Local Storage of the browser.
 2. Allows user to **Update Notes**.
 3. Allows user to **Delete Notes**.
-4. Allows user to **View the Notes** which are added.
+4. Allows user to **View the Notes** which were added.
+5. Allows user to **Clear All** the Notes.
-5. Allows user to **Change the background theme** based on the options provided in the Theme Selector.
+6. Allows user to **Change the background theme** based on the options provided in the Theme Selector.

 # Note-Wizard Structure